Read about our award winning Coronavirus (COVID-19) cover included on all policies here

 4. Confirm you have not made nor do you intend to make a claim under this policy

-• If you cancel within 14 days of purchase and have not travelled: Full Refund
+• If you cancel within 14 days of purchase and have not travelled you will receive a full refund.

 • between 14 and 30 days after purchase: 70%